 Key Takeaways

-- Work with a media partner that can provide attribution measurement and a test-and-learn approach to understand what omni-channel activation works best.
+• Work with an experienced media partner that can provide attribution measurement and a test-and-learn approach to understand what omni-channel activation works best.

 Let’s discuss how to respond to infation’s impact on